markwatkinson/ci-syntax-highlight/README.markdown

 To use it, you will need to make the following adjustments:

-Create application/hooks/ci-syntax-highlight/ and insert highlight.php and
-luminous/ into that directory (note, you may need to give writable permissions to luminous/cache)
+Put ci-syntax-highlight into application/hooks/, and create and make writable ci-synatx-highlight/luminous/cache.

 In case you have not already, you will need to alter application/config/config.php and set: $config['enable_hooks'] = TRUE;